Lee Ki-taek (politician): Early life

-Lee Ki-taek was born in Youngil County, North Gyeongsang Province (now in Pohang) on 25 July 1937.
+Lee Ki-taek was born in Youngil County, Keishōhoku Province, Korea, Empire of Japan (now in Pohang, South Korea) on 25 July 1937.
 He had to move to Busan with his family in 1950 due to the Korean War.
 He was educated at Busan Commercial High School (now Kaesong High School), and earned a bachelor's degree in commerce, and also a master's degree in business administration from Korea University, where he used to be the President of Student Council and led a protest against election fraud of the President Syngman Rhee and his Freedom Party, which occurred the fall of the government.
 In 1961, he became the Division Chief in South Gyeongsang Province of Democratic Youth Committee.

 Political career

 Early years

 Prior to the 1967 election, Lee was brought to New Democratic Party (NDP) by its chairman, Yoo Jin-oh.
 He then ran 14th in the NDP list and elected as the youngest MP in South Korean history.
-He formed Pan-Youth Resistance Committee within the party, and led a protest against constitutional amendment proposed by Park Chung-hee, President of the Republic, and his ruling Democratic Republican Party.
-In 1971 election, he switched to Dongrae District 2nd constituency (also known as Busan 3rd constituency) and won.
-He was continuously elected to newly formed Dongrae District constituency in 1973 and 1978 election.
+He formed Pan-Youth Resistance Committee within the party, and led a protest against constitutional amendment proposed by Park Chung Hee, President of the Republic, and his ruling Democratic Republican Party.
+In 1971 election, he switched to Dongnae District 2nd constituency (also known as Busan 3rd constituency) and won.
+He was continuously elected to newly formed Dongnae District constituency in 1973 and 1978 election.

 Lee was also a critic for Kim Young-sam, who was elected as the party's Chairman in 1974.
 He endorsed Lee Cheol-seung (CS) in 1976 leadership election, and CS could be elected as the new President of NDP, defeating Kim.
 Lee was then appointed as secretary-general by CS, but soon after, both were estranged from each other.

 Lee ran for the chairmanship in 1979 leadership election.
 He received 17.8%, came to 3rd behind of Lee Cheol-seung and Kim Young-sam, and was eliminated from the 1st round.
 In the 2nd round, he endorsed Kim, who narrowly beat CS.
-Kim then appointed Lee as Deputy Chairman, which made him as the youngest person to hold the position in South Korea.
+Kim then appointed Lee as deputy chairman, which made him as the youngest person to hold the position in South Korea.